 They say success is walking from failure to failure with no loss of enthusiasm, which when you think about it, is much like the royal family’s appetite for blithely walking from scandal to scandal.
 The latest royal hoo-ha is a perfect example.
-Michael Fawcett, Prince Charles’s right-hand man, has been accused of selling a CBE to a Saudi businessman in exchange for £1.5 million in donations to royal charities.
+Michael Fawcett, Prince Charles’s right-hand man, lost his job at the end of last year after being accused of selling a CBE to a Saudi businessman in exchange for £1.5 million in donations to royal charities.
 The cash was partly used to restore the Castle of Mey, one of Charles’s Scottish properties.

 Charles is so close to Fawcett that he once said: “I can manage without just about anyone except Michael.”
 Fawcett’s roles as valet reportedly included squeezing out toothpaste from a crested silver dispenser onto the royal brush, and holding a vial of the heir’s urine during a doctor’s appointment.
 One hopes the money for these degrading tasks was worth it, and did something to offset any job-induced daydreams of dusting off the 200-year-old blueprints for a certain French contraption made mostly of wood with a small but significant amount of metal.